akpw/efst/README.md

 [EncFS](https://vgough.github.io/encfs/) is a free [FUSE-based](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) cryptographic file system.
 It transparently encrypts files, using an arbitrary directory as backend storage for the encrypted files.
 EncFS works on per-file basis, which makes it suitable for syncing files and protecting cloud data.

-The EFST project help manage EncFS-encrypted data, making it easy to create / register all necessary EncFS assets and then effectively operate it via a few simple commands.
-In addition to common operation such as mounting / un-mounting registered EncFS volumes, EFST simplifies and automates advanced EncFS features such as reverse encryption for encrypted backups or multiple interleaved EncFS file systems for plausible deniability.
+The EFST project help manage EncFS-encrypted data, making it easy to organize various EncFS assets and then effectively operate it via a few simple commands.
+In addition to common operations such as mounting / un-mounting registered EncFS volume entries, EFST simplifies and automates advanced EncFS features such as e.g. reverse encryption for encrypted backups or multiple interleaved EncFS file systems for plausible deniability.

 The EFST project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/) and currently consists of two main command-line utilities.

-[**EFSM**](https://github.com/akpw/efst#efsm) enables creating / registering / operating EncFS backend stores and related assets such as target mountpoint folder, mount volume name, path to EncFS config/key file, etc.
+[**EFSM**](https://github.com/akpw/efst#efsm) enables creating / registering / operating EncFS backend store directories and related assets such as target mountpoint folder, mount volume name, path to EncFS config/key file, etc.
 One way to learn about available EFSM options would be via running:
 ```
     $ efsm -h

 ```

-As a more hands on approach, lets just quickly create and handle a basic encrypted Dropbox folder (all examples below are from Mac OS terminal, for Linux some details such as mountpoint folders, etc. might be a bit different):
+As a more hands on approach, lets just quickly create and handle a basic encrypted Dropbox folder (examples below are from Mac OS terminal, for Linux some details such as mountpoint folders, etc. might be a bit different):
 ```
     $ efsm create -en MySecrets -bp ~/Dropbox/.my_secret_folder
     $ Enter password: